analysiscenter/batchflow/doc/pipeline.md

 Variables might be initialized once in a lifetime (e.g. some global state or a configuration parameter) or before each run (like counters and local history stores).

-Sometimes it is more convenient to initialize variables indirectly through some function.
-For instance, `loss_history` cannot be initialized with `[]` as it makes a global variable which won't be cleared on every run.
+Sometimes it is more convenient to initialize variables indirectly through a function.
+For instance, `loss_history` cannot be initialized with `[]` as it would make a global variable which won't be cleared on every run.
 What you actually need is a call to `list()` on each run.

 Init functions are also a good place for some complex logic or randomization.